semgrep/semgrep-docs/docs/experiments/join-mode/recursive-joins.md

 # Recursive joins

 Join mode is an extension of Semgrep that runs multiple rules at once and only returns results if certain conditions are met.
-Join mode is an experimental mode that enables you to cross file boundaries, allowing you to write rules for whole codebases instead of individual files.
+This is an experimental mode that enables you to cross file boundaries, allowing you to write rules for whole codebases instead of individual files.
 More information is available in [Join mode overview](./overview/).

 Recursive join mode has a recursive operator, `-->`, which executes a recursive query on the given condition.
 This recursive operator allows you to write a Semgrep rule that effectively crawls the codebase on a condition you specify, letting you build chains such as function call chains or class inheritance chains.

-## How recursve join mode works
+## How recursive join mode works

 In the background, join rules turn captured metavariables into database table columns.
 For example, a rule with $FUNCTIONNAME, $FUNCTIONCALLED, and $PARAMETER is a table similar to the following: